 The MBA/MELP dual degree with nearby Vermont Law School enables students to earn the two degrees concurrently.
 Climate change, wildlife protection, and alternative energy are just a few of the critical issues facing the world today.
 Vermont Law School and its Master of Environmental Law and Policy program are leading the movement to address these issues.
 The Master of Environmental Law and Policy program gives students a comprehensive knowledge of the policies and laws shaping the solutions to these problems and prepares graduates for leadership positions in the public and private sectors.
 Experiential learning opportunities with state and federal agencies, advocacy groups, and international organizations ensure that MELP graduates are prepared for real-world situations the first day on the job.

-The MBA/MPA dual degree between the John F. Kennedy School of Government at Harvard University and the Tuck School of Business is designed to enhance the knowledge and skills of established professionals seeking further leadership responsibilities in the public, nonprofit, and private sectors.
+The MBA/MPA and MBA/MPA/ID (Master in Public Administration in International Development) dual degrees between the John F. Kennedy School of Government at Harvard University and the Tuck School of Business are designed to enhance the knowledge and skills of established professionals seeking further leadership responsibilities in the public, nonprofit, and private sectors, and to prepare the next generation of leaders in international development.
 Dual degree candidates must complete the entire Tuck core curriculum as well as three semesters at the Kennedy School.